 Bwa Denn Tree

-Permanent Mission of Commonwealth of Dominica to the United Nations, Available at: World Sensorium original website.
+Permanent Mission of Commonwealth of Dominica to the United Nations.
+This statement can be found on the World Sensorium original website.

 Superville, S., 2019.
 Dominica, hurricane strong.
 Trinidad and Tobago Newsday. [website]